-See Schedule 'D' (Hazard Lands - Flood), Schedule 'E' (Hazard Lands - Steep Slopes), and Schedule 'F' (Hazard Lands - Wildfire) for maps of key hazard areas in the Plan Area.
-High risk wildfire interface areas are subject to a Wildfire Interface Development Permit Area (Section 23.4).
-See Schedule 'J' (Wildfire Development Permit Area) for the development permit area.
+See Schedule 'D' (Hazard Lands - Flood), Schedule 'E' (Hazard Lands - Steep Slopes), and Schedule 'F' (Hazard Lands - Wildfire) for maps of key hazard areas in the Plan Area.^v

-- .1 Prevent injury and loss of life and to prevent or minimize property damage because of natural hazards. - .2 Ensure development does not occur in areas subject to known hazardous conditions, unless the hazard has been sufficiently addressed and mitigated.
+- .1 Prevent injury and loss of life and to prevent or minimize property damage because of natural hazards. - .2 Ensure development does not occur in areas subject to known hazardous conditions, unless the hazard has been sufficiently addressed and mitigated. - .3 Recognize that important habitat may also be found in natural areas that are considered hazardous, and that disruption of these areas should be minimized.